Solutions Through Reproductive Health: Family Planning and Climate Resilience

 Despite its negligible contribution to climate change, Bangladesh is especially at risk for climate impacts because of its low elevation, high population density, and precarious infrastructure [8].
 Two-thirds of Bangladesh’s land area is less than 5 meters above sea level [9].
 Already the country is enduring the effects of rising seas, intense and irregular storms, cyclones, droughts, erosion, landslides, and flooding [9-11].
 Soil salinization from sea level rise is causing agricultural yield losses [12].
 Most Bangladeshis live along the flood-vulnerable coast and in the low-lying fertile river delta [9, 11].
 The meter-plus sea level rise anticipated this century could inundate vast tracts of land and lead upwards of 110 million people in Bangladesh to migrate [13].

 As dire as this sounds, without Bangladesh’s previous work to slow population growth, its predicament would be even worse.
 The country’s population is expected to grow to 192 million by 2050 before starting to fall (based on the UN’s medium-variant projection) [7].
-Substantial government investments in reproductive health raised contraceptive prevalence nearly eightfold between 1975 and 2014, a jump from 8% to 62%.
-Over the same time period, family size shrunk, with the Total Fertility Rate (TFR) dropping from 6.8 children per woman to 2.3 children per woman [7, 14].
+Substantial government investments in reproductive health raised contraceptive prevalence nearly eight-fold between 1975 and 2014, a jump from 8% to 62%.
+Over the same time period, family size shrunk, with the Bangladesh Fertility Rate (TFR) dropping from 6.8 children per woman to 2.3 children per woman [7, 14].
 Bangladesh also witnessed marked improvements in maternal and child health [15].

 Despite impressive progress, a high level of unintended pregnancies indicates a significant unmet need for family planning services.
 If all unintended pregnancies were avoided, Bangladesh’s TFR would be 30% lower [14].
 The country continues to work with organizations such as Family Planning 2020 to develop and implement national action plans for family planning education and to reduce social and geographical disparities by increasing services and training providers [16].
 While there is still room for improvement, Bangladesh’s success in slowing population growth will be an asset to climate adaptation efforts and overall resilience.